Hello, world

 should look like this:

-Now when you run the tests you should see a failure with this message:
+If you try and run your tests again, you should see a failure with this message:

 The test is now failing because it's not meeting our requirements.

-Let's make the test pass by using the name
+Let's make the test pass by concatenating the name

 When you run the tests now, it should pass.